 Do you think you need an estate sale, but unsure of where to even begin?
 You are not alone!
-It is new territory for many.
+It is new territory for almost everyone.

-Allow me to ramble with the intetion to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.
+Grab a cup of coffee or glass of wine while I ramble with the intention to broaden your awareness of the business of estate sales (and it is a business) and what you should expect, what you should run from and what you should simply be aware of.

 Today in Houston there are nearly 100 companies addressing clients needs to downsize, relocate, mix households or address the death of a loved one.
 It is